Why Couples Therapy Takes Time—and Why Insight Alone Isn’t Enough

 • settling heightened emotion

-• understanding what just happened between you
+• understanding what just happened

-• trying to slow escalation enough to talk
+• slowing escalation enough to talk

 Longer or more intentionally structured sessions allow couples to move through activation → regulation → processing → integration within the same relational container.